-McAfee or Kaspersky, which antivirus software should you get in 2019?
+McAfee or Kaspersky, which antivirus is a better option in 2023?

-Read this ultimate, data-driven comparison to make a wise decision.
+Read this in-depth comparison to make a smart decision.

 Overall Score: 9.9/10

 60-day money-back guarantee

 Right now, we think that Norton is the best antivirus software your money can buy.
 It regularly earns perfect or near-perfect scores from independent labs and has the least impact on system performance compared to rival products.
 Its products combine top-notch security with an array of excellent security features and, best of all, offer exceptional value for money.